Brought to you by...

 Who can apply?

-The Initiative will be awarding variable grant amounts depending on demonstrated need and proposal in the application.
-Grant awards will vary from $2,500—$5,000 in an effort to supplement needs of existing garden projects and to help launch new garden projects.
+The Gro-More Gardens Initiative, sponsored by the Scotts Miracle-Gro Foundation, will be awarding variable grant amounts, from $2,500 to $5,000, in an effort to supplement needs of existing garden projects and to help launch new garden projects.
 The Initiative will be awarding a total of $50,000 in grant awards.
-Recipients will also receive a gift card for the purchase of garden curriculum materials, tools and additional gardening resources.
+Recipients will also receive a gift card for the purchase of garden curriculum materials, tools, and additional gardening resources.

 About the Gro More Good Garden Grants

-Our multi-year initiative will make garden grants, garden kits, educational curriculum, and garden training available to all Head Start programs with the goal of creating more edible gardens for young children and their families.
+The Gro-More Gardens initiative make garden grants, garden kits, educational curriculum, and garden training available to all Head Start programs with the goal of creating more edible gardens for young children and their families.

 The Importance of Gardens for Early Childhood